EurecatAcademyLab/local_forum_moderation/README.md

 Describe the plugin.

-The plugin is in charge of reading the forums in Moodle, and detecting inappropiate content, saving and displaying the results.
+The plugin is in charge of reading the forums in Moodle, and detecting inappropriate content, saving and displaying the results.
 In addition, the plugin incorporates a set of actions and rules to avoid sensitive content in the forum.

-The module is intented to give authority to a reviewer to detect if the text detected as "Hate" is inappropiate.
+The module is intented to give authority to a reviewer to detect if the text detected as "Hate" is inappropriate.

 More details.